ourresearch/openalex-docs/additional-help/faq.md

 ### I have a question about the openalexR library.
 Could you help me?

-We do not maintain the [openalexR](https://docs.ropensci.org/openalexR/) package.
+The [openalexR](https://docs.ropensci.org/openalexR/) package is a great way to work with the OpenAlex API using the R programming language, but it is third-party software that we do not maintain ourselves.
 Please direct any questions you have to them instead.